1. Recording sessions 78-79

 The single "Gimme Gimme Gimme (A Man After Midnight)" saw its release in Italy at the beginning of 1980.
 It flopped on the Italian chart.
 The Italian version of the single featured completely different cover to other European releases with the picture of Agnetha and Frida from the video "Summer Night City" on the front and pictures of Björn and Benny from the US TV Special "Olivia" on the back.
 The back side of the cover even contained promotional ads for ABBA's latest three LP releases in Italy including the 1979 version of the "Greatest Hits" album.
 The Italian version of the single belongs to the rarest items for ABBA hunters and a beautiful piece of ABBA single history.

 In USA the single was released on February 1st, 1980.
+The US single featured a remixed version of "Gimme Gimme Gimme" shortened from 4.45 to 3.35.

 The single "Gimme Gimme Gimme" was released by Polydor even in India.
 The chart life and the release date are though unknown.